Nickname: Erythrolefki (Red and Whites)

 • The success continued into the 1980s until the club faced financial problems.
 However, the situation was resolved when Socrates Kokkalis, owner of the Olympiacos basketball section, took over in 1992.

 • The appointment of Dušan Bajevic as coach in 1996 then helped return Olympiacos to the forefront on the pitch, with a ten-year championship drought ended in 1996/97.
 That proved to be the first of seven consecutive league titles, eclipsing the club's Greek record of six successes between 1954 and 1959.
-Seven more titles between 2005 and 2012 have seen them match that total again.
+Eight more titles between 2005 and 2013 have seen them better that total.

 Most league goals: Giorgos Sideris (224)